ietf-tools/bibxml-service/docs/rfp-requirements.rst

     except for xml2rfc-style paths, require a valid Datatracker bibxml token to be passed as ``X-Datatracker-Token`` HTTP header.

+    Datatracker OAuth2/OIDC flows are integrated in no-op mode.

 16. See :doc:`/howto/add-new-output-format`.